-Cyber security risks and the failure to maintain the integrity of company, employee, sales force or guest data could expose us to data loss, litigation, liability and harm to our reputation.
+Failure to maintain satisfactory compliance with certain privacy and data protections laws and regulations, and the integrity of company, employee, sales force, customer or guest data could expose us to litigation, liability, substantial negative financial consequences and harm to our reputation.

-We collect, store and transmit large volumes of company, employee, sales force and guest data, including payment card information, personally identifiable information and other personal information, for business purposes, including for transactional and promotional purposes, and our various information technology systems enter, process, summarize and report such data.
-The connected devices that we are developing and plan to introduce will also collect consumer data.
+We collect, transmit and/or store large volumes of company, employee, sales force, customer and guest data, including payment card information, personally identifiable information, health-related data and other personal information, for business purposes, including for transactional and promotional purposes, and our various information technology systems enter, process, summarize, report and transmit such data.
+The various mobile applications, connected beauty and wellness devices, and other connected tools that we have developed or are developing also collect data.
 The integrity and protection of this data is critical to our business.